deep fried onion rings with dipping sauce

 1

-Using a nice sharp knife cut onions half an inch thick.
+Cut onions into slices half an inch thick.
 Remove all outer brown layers, then carefully separate the rings.
-(You can save the tiny center rings for your other dishes.)
-Put rings in a bowl and pour buttermilk over them, then cover and let sit in the fridge for an hour.
+(You can save the tiny center rings for other dishes.)
+Place the rings in a bowl and pour the buttermilk over them.
+Cover and let sit in the fridge for 1 hour.

 • Prepared dipping sauce chilling in a bowl.